Enon (band)

-Instrumentation

 Enon was known for using Moog synthesizers and Teisco guitars.
-Schmersal's green guitar he often uses on stage is a Teisco TG-64, he also owns a Teisco Del Ray.
-Yasuda plays a Fender Jazz Bass with an adapted tuning machine, which allows quickly tuning to D from E. Schmersal also owns a custom built Twister guitar built by Yuri Landman, an alternate version of the Springtime exclusively crafted for Enon with some additional features such as a scalloped fretboard and an additional pickup in the bridge.
+Schmersal's green guitar he often used on stage was a Teisco TG-64, and he also owns a Teisco Del Rey.
+Yasuda played a Fender Jazz Bass with an adapted tuning machine, which allowed quickly tuning to D from E. Schmersal also owns a custom built Twister guitar built by Yuri Landman, an alternate version of the Springtime exclusively crafted for Enon with some additional features such as a scalloped fretboard and an additional pickup in the bridge.